Wasted-Audio/ryukau_LV2Plugins/docs/dev_note/code_walkthrough.md

 # Code Walkthrough
+This is mostly a note to remember what I was doing.

 ## Adding a Parameter
 Parameter management is structured to avoid changing 5 different switch statement in `ui.cpp` and `plugin.cpp` for each parameter addition.